Flexible Work and Telework Arrangement Regulation 630

 To assure appropriate accountability and oversight of teleworking arrangements, the University has established the following pre-approvals and minimum “on campus” work requirements:

-1. Any teleworking arrangement that will be in place for more than ninety (90) calendar days must be recommended for approval by the Department Head and then pre-approved by the Director of Human Resources prior to being communicated to the employee and implemented.
+1. Any teleworking arrangement that will be in place for more than ninety (90) calendar days must be recommended for approval by the Department Head and then pre-approved by the Associate Vice Chancellor and Chief Human Resources Officer prior to being communicated to the employee and implemented.
 Managers have the unilateral authority to request approval of a telework arrangement for a period of up to ninety (90) calendar days as long as the operational and staffing needs of the department or unit can be met during that period.
-If additional time is needed, it must be requested with justification to the Director of Human Resources
+If additional time is needed, it must be requested with justification to the Associate Vice Chancellor and Chief Human Resources Officer

 2. The employing department or unit must submit a completed a Teleworking Request for SHRA and EHRA Non-Faculty Employees form to the Human Resources Department.